jwdinius/jwdinius.github.io/_posts/2018-2-9-udacity_mlnd.markdown

 </p>

 ### Summary
-While, I did enjoy aspects of the program, I would not recommend it.
+While I did enjoy aspects of the program, I would _not_ recommend it.

 Pros:

 * Interesting presentation of widely varying topics in an exciting field